brandenburg/schedcat/README.md

 	>>> ts[2].tardiness()
 	2

-To check if everything works as expected, you can execute the unit test suite with `make test` or, equivalently, with `python -m tests`.
+## Next Steps

+Schedcat provides reusable components for schedulability experiments, but does not itself provide a specific schedulability experiment setup.
+That is, how task sets are generated and tested is left to the user since there is no single right way to do it.

+To use schedcat as a library in your schedulability experiments, simply add the `schedcat` directory that is part of the repository to the `PYTHONPATH` environment variable.

+For example, under `bash`, assuming that you cloned this repository to `${HOME}/work/schedcat`, add the following line to your environment:

+    export PYTHONPATH=${HOME}/work/schedcat/schedcat:$PYTHONPATH

+(Note that "schedcat" occurs twice in the path, once for the repository and once for the module.)

+Alternatively, you can simply create a symlink from your experiment directory to the checked-out repository.

-## Dependencies
+## Dependencies & Compilation

 Python 2.7 is required.
-Schedcat further requires the [GNU arbitrary precision library GMP](http://gmplib.org/) (most recent versions, including 5.0.4, work just fine) and the GMP C++ wrapper.
+Schedcat further depends on the [GNU arbitrary precision library GMP](http://gmplib.org/) (most recent versions, including 4.3.2 and 5.0.4, work just fine) and the GMP C++ wrapper.
+During compilation, [Swig](http://www.swig.org/) is needed to generate a Python API for the C++ core (Swig 2.0.4 and Swig 1.3.40 are known to work).

+### Linux

 Schedcat is known to work on both GNU/Linux and Mac OS X (both Snow Leopard and Lion).
 On Linux, it should compile "out of the box" if the GMP library is installed in `/usr/lib`, where most package managers place it by default.

+Schedcat has been tested with `g++ 4.4.5` on Debian "Squeeze" with the  `libgmp3c2`, `libgmp3-dev`, `libgmpxx4ldbl`, `swig`, and `g++-4.4`  packages installed.

+### Mac OS X

+The [Homebrew package manager](http://mxcl.github.com/homebrew/) provides the easiest way to install GNU GMP and Swig under Mac OS X.

-On Mac OS X, depending on where the GMP library is installed, you may have to provide a `.config` file in `schedcat/native` to provide the path to the GMP library in `GMP_PATH` (have a look at the `Makefile` in `schedcat/native` for details).
+Depending on where the GMP library is installed, you may have to provide a `.config` file in `schedcat/native` to provide the path to the GMP library in `GMP_PATH`.
+The `.config` file is read by the `Makefile` to override the default settings, which use the system Python and assume that the GMP library can be found in `/usr/lib`.

-The [Homebrew package manager](http://mxcl.github.com/homebrew/) provides the easiest way to install GNU GMP under Mac OS X.
+For example, suppose the Homebrew installation is located at `/brew` and Python 2.7.2 from Homebrew is used.
+A corresponding `.config` file would look as follows.

+    GMP_PATH = /brew

+    PYTHON_INC = -I /brew/Cellar/python/2.7.2/Frameworks/Python.framework/Versions/2.7/include/python2.7
+    PYTHON_LIB = -F/brew/Cellar/python/2.7.2/Frameworks -framework Python

+Have a look at the `Makefile` in `schedcat/native` for further details.

+Schedcat has been tested on Mac OS X 10.7 with both Apple's LLVM-based g++ 4.2.1 and the new clang++ 2.1, using Swig 2.0.4 and GMP 5.0.4 from Homebrew.

 ## Limitations